clarkdave/connect-mincer/README.md

 # TODO

 - add tests
+- add built-in helpers like Rails & Sprockets, like:
+  - asset-path, asset-data-uri, image
 - allow use of a remote domain (e.g. Amazon S3) in production for helper outputs

 # Licence